Shubham007-web/Diabetes-Prediction/README.md

 7. DiabetesPedigreeFunction: Diabetes pedigree function
 8. Age: Age (years)
 - **Outcome (Target)**
-- Outcome: Class variable (0 or 1).
+- Outcome: Class variable (0 or 1), where 0 means person doesnot has diabetes and 1 means the person has diabetes.